angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 The code can also be rewritten to match the previous example.
 Instead of assigning `((target as any).ɵprov)`, I'd rather use `Object.defineProperty()`.
-It's a littbe bit more verbose, but avoids casting to `any`.
+This style is a bit more verbose, but avoids bypassing the type system using a type assertion to `any`.
 I've also left out the error message:

 ```ts